-The Molecular Genetic Pathology Fellowship is a 1-year ACGME-accredited program sponsored by the Department of Pathology.
-Fellows rotate through the Molecular Diagnostics labs at UT Southwestern’s BioCenter and Children’s Health℠, while Clinical Genetics rotations are at Children’s Health, Harold C. Simmons Comprehensive Cancer Center, and Parkland Hospital.
-Rotations in Anatomic Pathology, when needed, are done at William P. Clements Jr. University Hospital.
+The Molecular Genetic Pathology Fellowship is a one year ACGME-accredited program sponsored by the Department of Pathology.
+Fellows rotate through the Molecular Diagnostics labs at UT Southwestern’s BioCenter and Children’s Health℠ Children’s Medical Center.
+The fellowship also incorporates clinical rotations in Clinical Genetics at Children’s and Parkland Hospital, and Cancer Genetics at Harold C. Simmons Comprehensive Cancer Center.
 The Fellowship qualifies the trainee to sit for the ABP-ABMG Molecular Genetic Pathology certification examination.

 The laboratory rotations train fellows in molecular assay development, validation, troubleshooting, interpretation, and independent sign-out along with lab management and clinician consultation.
 Experience in real-time PCR, Sanger sequencing, Illumina and Ion Torrent next generation sequencing, bioinformatics, fragment analysis, Sequenom mass spec, Invader, liquid handlers, and nucleic acid extraction are provided.
 We run clinical assays for single cancer gene mutation analysis, NGS cancer panels, NGS epilepsy panel, pediatric developmental delay assays, infectious agents (CMV, EBV, VZV, HHV6, BK, HPV, HCV, CT, NG), IgH/TCR clonality, coagulopathies, bone marrow engraftment, and 1p19q LOH.